chiefenne/JET/README.md

 This work here is revisiting the topic with modern programming tools like Python and Matplotlib.
 I reworked the software code from my thesis mainly for sentimental reasons.

 ## Example plot (non-dimensional results)

+The nozzle width and jet exit velocity are implicitely defined via the Reynolds number. $U$ depicts the dimensionless jet velocity.

 ![Image](profiles_0020.png)